-The ORMIXA Vector 316L paired with Wilkinson Sword Saloon Pack DE blades, across three shaves.
+A safety razor blade pairing run — Vector 316L × Wilkinson Sword Saloon Pack DE blades, across three shaves at 72h cadence.
 Shave 1 of the pairing was solid; Shaves 2–3 declined monotonically across every dimension, including on a Shave 3 where the test team deliberately improved lather discipline.

 Conducted by the ORMIXA test team on the same physical Vector 316L used in every entry of the blade compatibility database.
 Session-by-session notes follow ORMIXA’s published pairing rubric.
 This article documents pairing data — never a rating of either product in isolation.